D-MODD: A Diffusion Model of Opinion Dynamics Derived from Online Data: Stochastic Description of Opinion Dynamics

-The empirical drift $A(x)$ and diffusion $D(x)$ suggest that online opinion dynamics can be effectively described by a one-dimensional stochastic process with stable attractors and state-dependent noise.
-We formalize this observation in a data-driven Langevin model that we call \emph{D--MODD} (Diffusion Model of Opinion Dynamics Derived from Data).
+Empirical drift $A(x)$ and diffusion $D(x)$ suggest that, on Twitter, the main component of opinion regarding attitudes toward climate change can be effectively described by a one-dimensional stochastic process with stable attractors and state-dependent noise.
+We formalize this observation in a data-driven Langevin model that we call {D-MODD} (Diffusion Model of Opinion Dynamics Derived from Data).
 The model provides a continuous-time generative description of how opinions evolve, calibrated directly from behavioral trajectories.
 At the individual level, each user's latent opinion $x(t)$ evolves according to the stochastic differential equation

 where $F(x)$ is the effective drift field and $D(x)$ the state-dependent diffusion, and $W_t$ a standard Wiener process.
 The drift field encodes the deterministic tendency for opinions to move toward community-specific attractors, while the diffusion term captures the heterogeneity and asymmetry of stochastic fluctuations observed in user-level updates.
 Accordingly, the deterministic drift is modeled as